tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 The last feature we'll be adding to our app is the ability to use a SecureMapService as an endpoint that can be used to make requests to the service from your app.
 You'll be using the GRiD service for this example, allowing you to draw AOIs on the map and submitting them to the GRiD service to create new AOIs using the GRiD REST API.

-Now let's look at adding a new AOI to the GRiD service using the GRiD AOI Secure Map Service.
-We'll be adding a new form to the custom map tab that will allow the user to draw a new AOI on the map and submit it to the GRiD service.
+We'll be adding a new form to the custom map tab that will allow the user to set a name for their new AOI.

 First, we'll need to make some updates to your ``controllers.py`` file.

 To start, update your imports:

 .. code-block:: python
-    :emphasize-lines: 3, 8
+    :emphasize-lines: 8

     from tethys_sdk.layouts import MapLayout
     from tethys_sdk.routing import controller